 Congratulations!
 Your Avilinga account is now connected to your WordPress account.

 Now, you are ready to send content for translation.

 To send pages for translation, go to the Translation Management module (WPML->Translation Management).

 Select the pages you want to have translated by clicking the checkboxes in the first column.
-Next, select the target languages by checking the boxes, and click the Add to translation basket button.
+Next, select the target languages by checking the boxes, and click the Add selected content to translation basket button.

 Go to Translation Management and click on the blinking tab at the top of the page, with the name Translation Basket.
 Upon clicking there, you will find the list of all the pages (jobs) that you have added to the basket, as well as the languages these items are to be translated into.